 - Links from another website can point to any page of your website from any page of their website.

 - Backlinks should not be bought – even back in 2005 Matt Cutts spoke about buying them and that they do you no good.

 How Can You Generate Backlinks to Your Website or Blog?

 - Participation in Communities – If you visit other blogs, forums, etc., and participate and they have an interest in yours they will link back to your website.

 - Blog Commenting – Some blogs will offer backlinks, those with Thrive Comments (here on Inspire To Thrive) or CommentLuv do provide backlinks when you leave a comment.

 - Teach – If you can teach something in a post that is valuable – others will link to your post and share it with their friends and colleagues.

-- Videos – Making your own video that provides valuable content or unique content.
-Some people prefer watching videos vs. reading posts.
+- Videos – Make your own video that provides valuable content or unique content.
+Some people prefer watching videos to reading posts.

-- Debate – Have a debate on your post – sometimes writing a bad review or debate about it can generate a lot of back and forth to your post.
+- Debate – Have a debate on your post – sometimes writing a bad review or debating about it can generate a lot of back and forth to your post.

 - Social Media – Sharing your content via social media is another way to generate links to your site.
 Creative headlines can help expedite this tactic.